sourcegraph/about/handbook/product/rollout_process.md

 1. **Test on Sourcegraph dogfood instance:** follow the [before launch](#after-merge-before-launch) steps above on [k8s.sgdev.org](../engineering/deployments.md#k8s-sgdev-org).
 1. **Release feature with flag off:** for the next release, the feature flag is disabled by default.
 1. **Run external user tests:** Reach out to select customers to turn on the feature flag for a specific time period, usually those with expressed interest in testing the feature.
-1. **Announce to customers they can enable the feature flag**: Let customers know that they can turn on the feature.
+1. **Announce to customers they can enable the feature flag:** Let customers know that they can turn on the feature.
 1. **Enable the feature flag:** We turn on the flag by default.
 1. **Remove the feature flag:** Follow the [post-launch](#post-launch) process.